 The Company and its Shareholders are wholly dependent upon the experience and good faith of the Manager.
-The Manager is entitled to and does act in a similar capacity for Paradigm while it is winding down operations.
 As such, there is a risk the Manager will not be able to originate sufficient suitable investment opportunities to keep the Company's funds fully invested.
 In addition, the directors and officers of the Manager may have a conflict of interest in allocating their time between the respective businesses and interests of the Manager and the Company, and other businesses or projects in which they may become involved.

-The Company is a "connected issuer" of TPCWM as such terms are defined by National Instrument 33-105 Underwriting Conflicts, by virtue of TPCWM's role as an exempt market dealer engaged by the Company to sell the Shares offered hereunder and based on the fact that the Company and TPCWM have common directors and officers and based on the fact that both the Company and TPCWM are connected to the Manager.
-TPCWM is a "related issuer" to the Manager because all issued and outstanding voting shares of TPCWM are beneficially owned and controlled by the Manager.
-The Company is a connected issuer to the Manager because of common directors and officers.
+The Company may be considered a "connected issuer" of TPCWM as such terms are defined by National Instrument 33-105 Underwriting Conflicts.
+See Item 9 - "Compensation Paid to Sellers and Finders".
 Consequently, conflicts of interest may arise in the event the interests of these companies are inconsistent, or as a result of the fact that the economic success of TPCWM is expected to be tied solely to the Company as its sole source of revenue.
 In addition, TPCWM will be considered a "captive dealer" as such term is defined by CSA Staff Notice 31-343 Conflicts of Interest in Distributing Securities of Related or Connected Issuer.

 Leverage Risk - Taking on debt through the Credit Facility and any issuance of promissory notes from time to time will bring about a heightened level of risk due to the fact that the Company's income must be used to pay back this indebtedness even if its earnings or cash flows go down.
 A negative impact from the use of leverage could impact the Company's return on its investment in Mortgages as a consequence of the increased level of risk.
 Furthermore, the Company may apply portions of Available Funds that are not invested in Mortgage loans to temporarily reduce the debt and the related interest expense under the Credit Facility and then re-advance such funds upon acceptable Mortgage loans opportunities being identified.
-Should the lenders not renew their Credit Facility on August 2, 2024, the Company would lose access to a source of funds to make Mortgage loans from which it generates its earnings, including any Available Funds that were temporarily applied against the Credit Facility.
+Should the lenders not renew their Credit Facility on August 2, 2025, the Company would lose access to a source of funds to make Mortgage loans from which it generates its earnings, including any Available Funds that were temporarily applied against the Credit Facility.
 The Company anticipates that it will use the Credit Facility beyond the amount of any Available Funds from the Offering to invest in Mortgages.